top of page

 Three Wise Men

 The Three Wise Men of yore were, of course, the Three Wise Men from the east who came to Bethlehem bearing gifts for the new-born Jesus.
-Little is known about these three, who they were, nor exactly where they were from.
+Little is known about these three, who they were, nor exactly where they came from.

 The Three Wise Men that I'm referring to we do know a great deal about, and the gifts they offered were so much more precious than gold, frankincense, and myrrh.
 These three came bearing the greatest gift of all--divine Love.
 I'm referring to Jesus of Nazareth, to the Apostle Paul, and to "the beloved disciple", John.